On the heat kernel and the Dirichlet form of Liouville Brownian Motion: Liouville Heat Kernel and Liouville Green Functions

 \end{theorem}

 {\it Proof.} Fix $\lambda>0$.
 Let $f:\R^2\to\R$ be a bounded Borelian function.
 Let us prove that $x\mapsto R^X_\t f(x)$ is locally H\"older.
 Without loss of generality, we may assume that $\|f\|_{\infty}\leq 1$.
 To this purpose, let us work inside a ball centered at $0$ with fixed radius, say $1$.
 Inside this ball, we consider two different points $x,y$.
-From this two points, we start two independent Brownian motions $B^x$ and $B^y$, and couple them in the usual fashion to produce two new Brownian motions, call them still $B^x$ and $B^y$, that coincide after some stopping time $\tau^{x,y}$.
+From these two points, we consider two Brownian motions $B^x$ and $B^y$ coupled in the usual fashion and such that they coincide after some stopping time $\tau^{x,y}$.
 By applying the strong Markov property, we get: